Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 - One spouse vacates the marital bedroom and the couple stops sleeping together

 - One spouse notifies the other of an intention to seek a divorce

 - You no longer hold yourselves out as married to friends, family, etc.

 The court may consider additional factors to determine the date of separation while still living together, such as whether the couple’s friends and family know they’re separated and if they share a bathroom and closet.
 If you are separated under the same roof and want to make sure the separation date is clear, you might want to memorialize it in writing, such as in an email to your spouse stating that you are separated and it’s your intent to remain separated permanently.

 Contact a Divorce Lawyer in Virginia

 Separating from your spouse might be a difficult, emotional decision.
 It’s not something you should take lightly, especially if you have children.
 We encourage you to work with a divorce lawyer at Graham Law Firm, PLLC to help you take all the right steps as you work toward establishing a date of separation in a Virginia divorce.
 We’ll provide you with the expert legal advice you need to ensure your protection during this turning point in your life.

-To speak with an experienced divorce lawyer in Northern Virginia, please call Graham Law Firm at (703) 687-6817 or contact us online to schedule a consultation.
+To speak with an experienced divorce lawyer in Northern Virginia, please call Graham Law Firm, PLLC at (703) 443-9360 or contact us online to schedule a consultation.